-We’ve done loads of charity work this year, staff and patients completed a 10 mile walk in aid of Teenage Cancer Trust back in February, and our very own Dr Syed and Nurse Emma completed a 60 mile bike ride in aid of Macmillan and Breast Cancer Awareness - donations are still being accepted on front desk.
+We’ve done lots of charity work this year, staff and patients completed a 10 mile walk in aid of Teenage Cancer Trust back in February, and our very own Dr Syed and Nurse Emma completed a 60 mile bike ride in aid of Macmillan and Breast Cancer Awareness - donations are still being accepted on front desk.
 Plans for a spring bike ride are underway and we are finalising plans for a Macmillan coffee morning during our flu clinic day on the 8th October.

 Appointment DNAs (Did Not Attend)